Nancypatel1103/ComplianceClient/DEVICE_KEEPALIVE_REQUEST/Device_keepAlive_request.md

   "errorCode": 0
 }
 ```
+> Here is the config update it will be true only when some changes are made in cloud-config.
 > When a device is not assigned to any user, it does not receive an authToken.
 The authToken is used to authorize devices for subsequent communication to other APIs.

 ## Device KeepAlive Request